cascadeproto/space/post/webmentions.md

 ---
 title: Webmentions
 tags: [personal sites, indieweb, tutorial]
-summary: 'In light of the recent poll I ran, here is a quick rundown of what Webmentions are.'
+excerpt: 'In light of the recent poll I ran, here is a quick rundown of what Webmentions are.'
 bskyLink: ''
 mastoLink: ''
 reply: ''
 like: ''
 repost: ''
 date: 2024-04-29
+category: Article
 ---

 Let's get the quick definition out of the way now: [Webmentions](https://webmention.net/) are a standardized way for one website to let another one that it was linked to.
 That could be an actual comment, an indication of a like, a repost, or even an event RSVP.
 It's a pretty cool thing!
 In this post, I'll go over how I included it on this site, and what I hope to see with them in the future.